blukatdevelopment/UnchainedWorldsOld/character_creation/classes/soul_forger.md

 stones.
 A soul stone requires 15 units of scrap.
 Each chassis and component has it's scrap cost listed in it's respective section.
 Part of forging involves removing impurities and extracting trace alchemical ingredients.
-You may forge a number of souls stones equal to your intelligence modifier active at any one time.
+You may have a number of souls stones equal to your proficiency bonus + your intelligence modifier active at any one time.
+Your constructs each have their own turn in initiative, unless you are piloting or carrying them.

 ### Repair
 During a short rest, you may repair one construct.
 To do so, make an